TREE MUSEUM

 NEAR DWELLERS

-C0-HOSTED WITH STREET ROAD ARTISTS' PROJECT SPACE
+C0-HOSTED WITH STREET ROAD ARTISTS' PROJECT SPACE:

 A MULTI-PART ART & RESEARCH PROJECT THAT EXPLORES ANIMAL-HUMAN RELATIONSHIPS WITH A FOCUS ON THE SPACES AND PLACES WE SHARE